The first question that always seem to be asked:

 How are we able to go on this Flashpacking journey and how do you afford indefinite travel?

 All during our normal everyday lives in Las Vegas, I began to question what exactly we are doing.
 Why are we buying things we don’t really need?
 What if I kick off before getting to enjoy it all?
-What if I live on but my mental faculties mean I can’t remember how much you’ve got in the bank or your bad knee/hip/heart mean you can’t get up the airline steps onto the plane anymore?
+What if I live on but my mental faculties mean I can’t remember how much we’ve got in the bank or if a bad knee/hip/heart mean I can’t get up the airline steps onto the plane anymore?
 I just could not imagine if we did not do it now and got ill later in life, how I would feel if I missed this chance.
 This is not an escape.
 We are not running away.
+I figure, if we were supposed to stay in one place, we’d have roots instead of legs.
 We are just fortunate enough to have this opportunity, and we are going to take it.

 I really think we as Americans are brain washed and are locked in this crazy system.

 I have found that if you live in a consumer driven society like we do in the US, where everyone wants more stuff, it is very difficult to get off this consumer train.
 We are trained there is never enough security or safety by the media and financial firms trying to get your money for some crap they are peddling to enhance your future security.